 Locate a third party vendor or contractor

-No matter how good your business is, sooner or later it is going to need outside support to get something important done.
-When you need to outsource a particular job for your company — such as preparing a professional booklet, or custom designing software for a new piece of industrial machinery you have purchased – LinkedIn can help you find someone to do the job faster than word of mouth or an Internet search ever could.
+No matter how good your business is, sooner or later it’ll need outside support.
+When you need to outsource a particular job for your company, LinkedIn can help find someone faster than anything else.
 You can read profiles, view endorsements, and request advice on vendors or contractors on the site; once you feel armed with enough information, you can choose someone to accomplish what needs to be done.